 Our School's Designated Safeguarding Leads (DSL) and the Deputy DSLs, who are members of senior management, have lead responsibility for child protection and are also the Prevent Officer and Deputy Prevent Officer responsible for the prevention of radicalisation, extremism and being drawn into terrorism.
 Their photographs and contact details are prominently displayed in the school and nursery.
-The Principal has oversight for Safeguarding, is the DSL for the Primary School, and together with the other DSL for the nursery, together with the deputy DSL's compile an Annual Report, which is submitted to the Principal and Local Authority.
+The DSL at the Primary School has oversight for Safeguarding, together with the other DSL for the nursery, together with the deputy DSL's compile an Annual Report, which is submitted to the Principal and Local Authority.
 The DSL's are responsible for online safety.
 TGS DSLs and Deputy DSLs are: